-In April of last year, Total Landscape Care talked to Brian Schwartz a digital advertising executive who had been laid off at the height of the pandemic and decided to start a free mowing service, I Want to Mow Your Lawn, which is now an official 501(c)(3) Non-Profit.
+In April 2021, Total Landscape Care talked to Brian Schwartz a digital advertising executive who had been laid off at the height of the pandemic and decided to start a free mowing service, I Want to Mow Your Lawn, which is now an official 501(c)(3) Non-Profit.
 The idea was to spend some of his newly found free time helping the elderly in his community.
 That led to a lot of media coverage, along with other people who were interested in helping across the country.

 A lot more has happened since we last talked to Schwartz so we recently caught up with him to find out how I Want to Mow Your Lawn is doing now.

-According to Schwartz, since April 2021, they've grown six times with the number of volunteers.
+According to Schwartz, since April 2021, they've grown six times the number of volunteers.
 I Want to Mow Your Lawn is now in 38 states with 180 volunteers who have been onboarded and screened.
 They have also received more than 1,000 inquiries from clients across the country.
 It's honestly more than Schwartz has been able to keep up with, so he's constantly in search of more help.

 While I Want to Mow Your Lawn started with a focus on the elderly and those that weren't physically able to take care of their own yards (and may not have had the means to pay someone to do it for them), the organization is also largely focused on veterans, too.